-Sometimes, a small act of kindness towards someone else can change everything.
+Sometimes, a small act of goodwill towards someone else can change everything.
 A free cup of coffee or a well-timed “thinking of you” text has the power to turn around an entire day.
-We always try to be kind, but every year, on February 17th, we choose to celebrate Random Acts of Kindness Day.
+Random Acts of Kindness Week is Feb.
+11 through Feb 17, ending on the official Random Acts of Kindness Day.

 Do you want to celebrate but don’t know where to start?
-Here’s a list of random acts of kindness to carry out on February 17th.
-These are little things that are guaranteed to spread kindness to others and improve your day as well.
+Here’s a list of random acts of kindness to carry out this week.
+These are little things that are guaranteed to spread happiness and improve your day as well.

 - Clean out your linens – but don’t throw them away!
 Donate old towels and clothes to your local humane society.